 The Fertility Community is Strong

-No one wants to go through infertility, but those who have to join the club are some of the strongest, bravest, kindest souls around.
+No one wants to go through infertility or struggle to build a family, but those who have to join this club are some of the strongest, bravest, kindest souls around.

 After experiencing a stillbirth and tragically losing their son Benjamin, Emily Clare and Jonathan Cafasso turned their pain into action by creating Benjamin's Gift.
 By pouring their broken hearts into serving other parents in need, the Cafassos have been able to give purpose to their seemingly unbearable loss.